ov-integrations/sms-notification/README.md

 To get SMS notifications select newly created Notification Service in "Notif Service" drop-down on Notification admin form.
 OneVizion URL is automatically added to the end of the message for clarity.

-Please note that in order to send SMS, phone numbers must consist of a "+" character and eleven digits (including the country code) or ten digits, then the country code equal to +1 will be added to the phone number.
+Please note that in order to send SMS, phone numbers must consist of a "+" character and no more than 15 digits (including the country code) or no more than 14 digits, then the country code equal to +1 will be added to the phone number.
 The phone number allows the use of characters "(", ")", "-".

 Example of settings.json